AtsushiSakai/PythonRobotics/docs/modules/mapping/normal_vector_estimation/normal_vector_estimation_main.rst

 When there are 3 points in 3D space, p1, p2, p3,

-we can calculate a normal vector n of a 3D triangle which is consisted of p1, p2, p3.
+we can calculate a normal vector n of a 3D triangle which is consisted of the points.

+.. math:: n = v1 \times v2

+where

+.. math:: v1 = p2 - p1

+.. math:: v2 = p3 - p1